tcarreira/terraform-provider-api-server/README.md

 https://registry.terraform.io/providers/tcarreira/apiserver

-Provider for interaction with [api-server](https://github.com/tcarreira/api-server) a simple CRUD API written in Go.
+Provider for interacting with [api-server](https://github.com/tcarreira/api-server) a simple CRUD API written in Go.

 This provider was written for a demo within a presentation (in portuguese):